Skip to main content

 Then, through lunch with a colleague, I had the opportunity to work on a project on the liberation of Holland by Canadians in the Second World War.

 My mother said that there was a brass pitcher and a cigarette holder from her side of the family.
 I was familiar with brass objects in Dutch homes.
 They came in the form of decorative plates with 3D images, tea pots, curio boxes and plant holders.
-They also came with hours of polishing to have them shiny for when company came over – a chore I was very much familiar with!
+They also came with hours of polishing to have them shiny for when company came over — a chore I was very familiar with!

 The cigarette holder was round, with a miniature diamond design punched in the outer casing, and ornamental silver on the top of it.
 The pitcher was less intricate and even a little crude in design.
 The photo at the top shows both the brass pitcher and the cigarette holder.

-As I examined the dulled exterior of the pitcher, the misshapen handle and mouth, I felt slightly disappointed that neither of these items would be of any significance for the project — until I turned the pitcher upside down and saw the bottom.
+As I examined the dulled exterior of the pitcher, the misshapen handle and mouth, I felt slightly disappointed that neither of these items was of any significance for the project — until I turned the pitcher upside down and saw the bottom.
 Stamped there was 75mm, Lot C.B. & C. CO., 1943.

 I almost dropped it!
 I had done enough research by this point to know that the pitcher was made out of a shell casing!